jacmkno2/maze/README.md

 - Use seeded random numbers to ensuere everything works as levels - DONE
 - Put the level number in the wall at the begining - DONE
 - Give unique URLs to each level - DONE
-- Make levels increase in dificulty in a smart way
+- Make levels increase in dificulty in a smart way - *DONE (smart?)
 - Generate the written instructions for each level authomatically
 - Make the instructions the SEO content for each URL
 -----